WrightStuffNJ/WrightStuffNJ/README.md

 ## Business Vision
 ### Basic Information
-Diversity Cyber Council is a 501c3 Non-Profit that serves under-represented demographics in the tech industry by facilitating education, training, and staffing opportunities to establish a sustainable and diverse talent pipeline to the workforce.
+Diversity Cyber Council is a 501c3 Non-Profit Organization (NPO) that serves under-represented demographics in the tech industry by facilitating education, training, and staffing opportunities to establish a sustainable and diverse talent pipeline to the workforce.
 Our vision is to enhance inclusion and representation in the tech industry through training, mentoring, networking, and visibility programs.

 ### Business Goal
 Our goal is to establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics by providing access to competent training programs that lead to direct employment opportunities.